MinhBang1000/nycu-data-vis/dataset/readme.md

 ## Detailed information about each time series

-## Number of deaths,total – UN WPP
+## Fertility rate,total – UN WPP
-Number of deaths recorded annually, based on the civil calendar year, spanning from January 1 to December 31.
+The average number of live births a hypothetical cohort of women would have at the end of their reproductive period if they were subject during their whole lives to the fertility rates of a given period and if they were not subject to mortality.
 Last updated: July 12, 2024
 Date range: 1950–2023
-Unit: deaths
+Unit: live births per woman

 ### How to cite this data